cvwjensen/springbootcourse/101/person-service-starter/README.md

 Alternative 1 - using the Terminal

+This alternative requires maven to be installed on your PC.

 - Use a terminal to clone the github repo: https://github.com/cvwjensen/person-service.git
 - cd in to the project folder and execute `mvn install`.